Icon HelpCircleForumIcon Link

 Icon LinkLarge Contracts

-For contracts over 100KB, forc-deploy will split the contract into chunks and deploy the contract with multiple transactions using the Rust SDK's loader contract Icon Link functionality.
+For contracts over the maximum contract size limit (currently 100kB) defined by the network, forc-deploy will split the contract into chunks and deploy the contract with multiple transactions using the Rust SDK's loader contract Icon Link functionality.
 Chunks that have already been deployed will be reused on subsequent deployments.